CERTIFICATE IN THEOLOGY

 STIMULATING UNDERSTANDING OF CHRISTIAN THEOLOGY AND ITS IMPLICATION FOR CONTEMPORARY LIFE

 The course is intended to further the education of adults in relation to Christian faith and life.
 Its aim is to stimulate the interest of alert and enquiring minds.
-What is required is not so much academic scholarship as an understanding of Christian theology and its implication for contemporary life.
+The Certificate in Theology is not an Australian Qualifications Framework (AQF) qualification, so what is required is not so much academic scholarship as an understanding of Christian theology and its implication for contemporary life.
 This course is delivered fully online.

 Open to persons who have satisfactorily completed Year 10 in an Australian school system (or equivalent); or to such other persons approved by the Board of Directors.

 Students are required to provide proof of ID (either Birth Certificate or Passport) when they apply.

 Units in this course are completed at certificate level.
 Students must complete 6 units.

 This course can be completed part time (1 unit per semester) or full time (3-4 units per semester).